Is a QROPS Right For You?

 Qualifying Recognised Overseas Pension Schemes are HMRC recognised pensions capable of receiving transfers of UK pension assets.
 QROPS can be useful for people living overseas that are no longer contributing to UK pensions and want enhanced pension freedom.

-Anyone considering a QROPS should note that anyone without a five full tax years overseas completed, or expats returning to the UK with a QROPS are classed as resident with a UK registered pension scheme, such as a Self-Invested Personal Pension (SIPP).
+Anyone considering a QROPS should note that anyone without five full tax years overseas, or expats returning to the UK with a QROPS are classed as resident with a UK registered pension scheme, such as a Self-Invested Personal Pension (SIPP).
 However, there are many benefits to using QROPS in the correct circumstances.

 Income Tax Benefits

 It is possible for QROPS to limit taxation on income if the scheme member has lived outside of the UK for the 5 previous tax years and subject to DTA's (double-taxation agreements) in their country of residence.
 This does not avoid taxation however, and income tax may apply locally and/or where the QROPS is domiciled.
 It is crucial to consider tax obligations where you live and where income will likely be taken as DTA's vary.

 QROPS can provide protection from UK inheritance tax (IHT) for non-UK residents on death, as the funds are no longer part of the member's estate can be received tax-free if the beneficiaries are not British tax resident.
 However, IHT rules may apply locally so it is always important to seek tax advice.